Artemis94/Snake_with_AWS_MySQL/README.md

 Here the player can change the game mode, change their password or change their personal data.

 ### User Management
 This menu option only appears for users with admin or moderator rank.
 There is only one admin account.
-The admin can promote users to the rank of moderator or downmote them.
+The admin can promote users to the rank of moderator or demote them.
 In this window the users personal data can be edited, their ranks and their active or inactive status.

 # Known Issues
-During playing the game, if any key is held down the game stops until that key is released.
-That is due to the way Windows handles keypresses and cannot be resolved from whithin the programme.
+During the game, if any key is held down the game stops until that key is released.
+That is due to the way Windows handles keypress evemts and cannot be resolved from within the program.

 # Future plans
 - Separating the different game modes into different classes.